cheema14/ExcelDownload/README.md

 inside your controller you have to put the code which is inside app/http/controllers

+As I used it as a __invoke method.__

+I have also shared my web.php file to see how to make a call in the routes.

+Note: You can use your own model names and table columns as per your requirements.

 Make calculations as per your model and you're done!